jay-b-7span/Alike_Document/README.md

 -   `https://app.alike.host/#/my-studio/dashboard`
     is a become insider page URL.

--   In this page `BecomeInsider` GraphQL call.
+-   In this page `BecomeInsider` GraphQl call.

 -   **Module**: `Nik_Cities`.

 -   **Resolver:**
     `Nik\Cities\Model\Resolver\Insider\BecomeInsider`.

--   `MyDeshboard` GraphQL is used for insider's data we can see on the dashboard page.
+-   `MyDeshboard` GraphQl is used for insider's data we can see on the dashboard page.

 -   **Resolver:**